joelkoen/PicoLimbo/docs/config/default-configuration.md

 default_game_mode = "spectator"
 # If set to true, will spawn the player in hardcode mode
 hardcore = false
+# Set to true to fetch the skin textures from Mojang API
+fetch_player_skins = false

 [forwarding.velocity]
 # Enable Velocity Modern Forwarding